 Having grown up in a small town of Iwate Prefecture in Japan, Satomi had always been curious about the rest of our great world.
 She had an opportunity at the age of 16 to visit Canada and instantly liked Canada because of its cultural diversity.
 She was very good at English in school, and it was her dream to one day pursue her post-secondary education in a different language.
 She returned to Canada in 2005 to do just that and in 2008 made the Dean’s list for Academic Achievement in Tourism Management at Capilano University!
 She jumped started her career in Canada, working as a Visitor Information Counselor at the North Vancouver Chamber of Commerce and Grouse Mountain to name a few.
 She likes that everybody in the west is laid back and not stressed like the people in Japan.
 She loves having both the ocean and mountain in one place, particularly the ocean because she grew up in the woods.
 She regularly walks and bike rides throughout our great city and when the opportunity arises, love to camp.

 Kayzia received her undergraduate degree from Simon Fraser University where she studied Communications and Publishing.
 While earning her degree she worked for several marketing companies where she promoted dozens of well-known brands.
-She has been with The Great Canadian Landscaping Company for over a year and enjoys her position as the office and marketing assistant.
+Kayzia has been with The Great Canadian Landscaping Company for over a year and enjoys her position as the Office and Marketing Assistant.
 She provides an upbeat and can-do attitude to ensure an efficient, productive and cheerful work environment.
 When she isn’t working you can find her exploring local trails or reading a good book.
 Having grown up on the North Shore, Kayzia is thrilled to work with The Great Canadian Landscaping Company in beautiful North Vancouver.

 Bart Moore has been involved in landscape construction for 10 years, 5 of which have been in Vancouver.
 He has an Australian degree in landscape horticulture and construction.
 Bart has managed projects all over Vancouver in both high-end residential and commercial contracts ranging from $50k up to $1m.
 He hopes to work with you building your dream outdoor space.